Anakeyn/Bert_Squad_SEO/README.md

 * "total_probs" : 20 best probs  (not softmaxed)
 * "mean_total_prob" : mean on 20 best probs : our new bert score indicator !!!

+# More
+Post (in french) about this tool : https://www.anakeyn.com/2019/12/18/score-bert-referencement-seo/